In this article we will see what is a wiki software, its uses and applications, the best wiki software with premium

 - Since it has so much stuff built-in, it can be overwhelming and unnecessary for people looking for a simple wiki software

-- Tough it has many features as a whole; the individual capability of each function is limited.
+- Though it has many features as a whole; the individual capability of each function is limited.

 Free Wiki Software – Honorable mentions

 There are some other open source wiki software which are popular but they didn’t meet our criteria.

 What do you think about the tools which we have mentioned here?
 What wiki software do you use?
 Please tell us in the small survey below.